-Veronica is a selected mentee for 2022-2023 Mentorship Programs with both Maestra and the Society of Composers and Lyricists.
-Veronica is a proud member of Maestra, BMI, the Society of Composers and Lyricists, and the Dramatist's Guild.
-She has an MFA in Graduate Musical Theatre Writing from NYU Tisch School of the Arts.
+Mansour is also an accomplished cellist and vocalist, having studied for many years at the Colburn School and the Pasadena Conservatory of Music.
+She is a proud member of Maestra, the Dramatists Guild, and BMI.
+She holds an MFA in Graduate Musical Theatre Writing from NYU Tisch School of the Arts.

-Veronica is a selected mentee for 2022-2023 Mentorship Programs with both Maestra and the Society of Composers and Lyricists.
-Veronica is a proud member of Maestra, BMI, the Society of Composers and Lyricists, and the Dramatist's Guild.
-She has an MFA in Graduate Musical Theatre Writing from NYU Tisch School of the Arts.
+Mansour is also an accomplished cellist and vocalist, having studied for many years at the Colburn School and the Pasadena Conservatory of Music.
+She is a proud member of Maestra, the Dramatists Guild, and BMI.
+She holds an MFA in Graduate Musical Theatre Writing from NYU Tisch School of the Arts.

 Composition: